whitneyburton/portfolios/students/1703-front/jason-collins/20170804-jason-collins-m3.markdown

 * [GitHub URL](https://github.com/turingschool/gear-up/blob/master/microaggressions_original.markdown)

 This was a good gear up to talk about issues we've experienced while at Turing.
-While I haven't experienced
+While I haven't experienced anything serious, I do keep feeling like people don't expect me to be here, given my past working experience.
+I often get asked questions about why I am in Turing in a way that makes me sometimes feel not welcomed.

 #### Allyship